Chassagne-Montrachet

 Vineyard

-Blending from two plots from our Domain, but also from two contract of grapes bought from neighbors.
-The A.O.C called in the past "Clos de Morgeot" is located below the road to go from Chassagne-Montrachet to Santenay.
-The soil is deeper and more clayey than elsewhere but there is limestone oolithes in shape.
+Blending from two plots from our Domain.
+The A.O.C named in the past "Clos de Morgeot" is located below the road between Chassagne-Montrachet and Santenay.
+The soil is deeper and more clayey than elsewhere but there are also limestone oolithes.

 Wine-Growing method : HVE (High Environmental Value, level 3)